eastgenomics/eggd_conductor/README.md

 - `assay` (str): identifier of the assay the config is for (i.e. MYE, TSO500), will be used to name output directory, must be the same between versions for the same `assay_code`
 - `assay_code` (str): code used to parse from samplename to determine if the config is for the given sample.
 At EGLH, the prefix EGG[0-9] is used in the samplename to indicate its assay (i.e. EGG2 -> myeloid sample).
 The assay codes from all found config files are used to determine which configs to use for which samples.
 - `version` (str): version of config file using semantic versioning (i.e. `1.0.0`).
 At run time all configs for a given `assay_code` are checked, and the highest version for each used.
-- `demultiplex` (boolean): if true, run bcl2fastq to generate fastqs
+- `demultiplex` (boolean): if true, run demultiplexing to generate fastqs
 - `users` (dict): DNAnexus users to add to output project and access level to be granted, valid permission levels may be found [here]( project-permissions).
 - `executables` (dict): each key should be the workflow or app id, with it's value being a dictionary (see below for example)